-Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 Air Quality During the spring, summer, and fall, allergies are constantly an issue.
-No matter when seasonal allergies area a nuisance for you or your family, the search for relief never ends.
-Whether it is mold, pet dander, or some other bacteria that is impacting your indoor air quality, germicidal lights could help lessen the effects of allergies.
+Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 During the spring, summer, and fall, allergies are constantly an issue.
+No matter when seasonal allergies area a nuisance for you or your family, the desire for relief never ends.
+Whether it is mold, pet dander, or some other bacteria that is degrading your indoor air quality, germicidal lights could help lessen the effects of allergies.
 Germicidal lights may sound a little unfamiliar because they aren’t often talked about, but they can help reduce the contaminants annoying you.
 Even though they’re hidden inside your system, germicidal lights are able to keep germs from multiplying.
-Germicidal lights work by producing UV (ultraviolet) light rays that will penetrate the cell walls of the pollutants in your air, causing enough damage to stop their growth and their capacity to multiply.
+Germicidal lights work by producing UV (ultraviolet) light rays that will penetrate the cell walls of the pollutants in your air, causing enough damage to stop their growth and their ability to multiply.
 The lights are also working around the clock, even when your system isn’t working, meaning germs are always being eliminated.
-In addition to all of the indoor air quality benefits you’ll get, germicidal lights also help your heating and cooling system work at its best.
+In addition to all of the indoor air quality benefits you’ll receive, germicidal lights also help your heating and cooling system work at its best.
 When mold, pet dander, and other microorganisms accumulate in your system, it may inhibit its performance, impacting energy efficiency and might even mean increased energy costs.
 Getting rid of those pollutants means a healthier system and air that’s more enjoyable to breathe for everyone.
-Now that you know about all of the perks, there’s really no reason you shouldn’t ask about germicidal lights next time you have air conditioner service done.
-After all, it does help improve your air quality and may even help you lessen your monthly energy costs.
+Now that you’ve heard about all of the benefits, there’s really no reason you shouldn’t ask about germicidal lights next time you have air conditioner service done.
+After all, it does help improve your air quality and could even help you lessen your monthly energy costs.
 Keep an eye on our blog if you want to read more tips on how to maintain indoor comfort levels in your home.
 From air filtration and air purification to dehumidifiers, the pros at Cool Power LLC know indoor air quality.
 Call them at 631-246-4029 to take your home’s air quality to the next level.